-This series of articles explore the data preparation aspect of time series analysis.
+This series of articles explores the data preparation aspect of time series analysis.
 Data preparation is often overlooked by analysts, but we believe it is a vital phase that wields a vast influence on the overall analysis and modeling process.
 The vast majority of time series and econometric theories assume input time series to be stationary and homogenous, with equally-spaced observations and values that are present and real.
-In practice, we often handle samples with missing values, unequally-spaced observations possible outliers, mean/variance dependency, restricted values ranges and other phenomena.
+In practice, we often handle samples with missing values, unequally-spaced observations possible outliers, mean/variance dependency, restricted values ranges, and other phenomena.
 The aim of this series of articles is to address each of these problems and introduce practical methods to overcome them.